cilium/cilium/Documentation/cmdref/cilium-agent.md

       --identity-restore-grace-period duration                    Time to wait before releasing unused restored CIDR identities during agent restart (default 10m0s)
       --ingress-secrets-namespace string                          IngressSecretsNamespace is the namespace having tls secrets used by CEC, originating from Ingress controller
       --install-no-conntrack-iptables-rules                       Install Iptables rules to skip netfilter connection tracking on all pod traffic.
 This option is only effective when Cilium is running in direct routing and full KPR mode.
 Moreover, this option cannot be enabled when Cilium is running in a managed Kubernetes environment or in a chained CNI setup.
-      --ip-allocation-timeout duration                            Time after which an incomplete CIDR allocation is considered failed (default 2m0s)
       --ip-masq-agent-config-path string                          ip-masq-agent configuration file path (default "/etc/config/ip-masq-agent")
       --ipam string                                               Backend to use for IPAM (default "cluster-pool") --ipam-cilium-node-update-rate duration                     Maximum rate at which the CiliumNode custom resource is updated (default 15s)